 Although there isn't a huge difference between Black Friday and Cyber Monday, there are some instances where it might be better to wait for November 26 before making your purchases.

-For example, if you're more interested in fashion than tech, retailers like ASOS are expected to offer site wide discounts on Cyber Monday, meaning it's well worth your while to wait.
+For example, if you're more interested in fashion than tech, some retailers are expected to offer site wide discounts on Cyber Monday, meaning it's well worth your while to wait.

 Cyber Monday is also typically a good time to find deals on small appliances and white goods, so if you're looking for a new microwave, it's a good idea to hold off until then.

 Most retailers offer a continuation of their Black Friday deals into Cyber Monday, occasionally dropping prices even further - whether you wait all depends on how much you're willing to risk the item selling out completely.

 It looks like the Black Friday and Cyber Monday season is going to be longer than ever this year, with some retailers offering discounts a week, and even a month in advance - we definitely saw that in 2018.